Why It’s Not Laziness: Understanding Executive Dysfunction in Adult ADHD

 If starting tasks feels impossible and motivation disappears under pressure, it may not be a character flaw.
-For millions of adults in the U.S., this experience is rooted in Adult ADHD and executive dysfunction.
+For millions of adults, this experience is rooted in Adult ADHD and executive dysfunction.

 Many adults grow up believing they are lazy, careless, or undisciplined.
 Unfinished projects, cluttered spaces, and ignored emails become sources of shame.
 But research now confirms that these struggles are often symptoms of Adult ADHD, not personal failure.